distributed-lab/noir-plume/README.md

 ### Constraints
-For plume_v1 and msg of length 29:
+For plume_v1 and msg of length 32:
 ```
-ACIR Opcodes: 4556085
+ACIR Opcodes: 3354618
-Backend Circuit Size: 17125141
 ```

-For plume_v2 and msg of length 29:
+For plume_v2 and msg of length 32:
 ```
-ACIR Opcodes: 4555884
+ACIR Opcodes: 3354410
-Backend Circuit Size: 17117111
 ```

 ## secp256k1_XMD:SHA-256_SSWU_RO_ hash-to-curve in Noir